-Veteran Suicide has been touted at 20 per day for several years, point of fact is the VA will only tell you what they want to tell you, and their numbers have been proven wrong so many times.
+As I said last week Veteran Suicide has been touted at 20 per day for several years, and amazingly enough they have now reduced that number to 14 per day.
 There are many who aren't accounted for pushing that number closer to 40 per day.